-Code Priority Action Due Date Icon Progress Comment & Planned Improvement Action MC.1112.C-1d.1 C-1d.
-Strengthen services for children & young people Improve the outcomes for children, young people and families 31-Mar- 2012 8 80 % 11/12: Off Target.
+Code Priority Action Due Date Icon Progress Comment & Planned Improvement Action MC.1112.C-1d.1 Improve the outcomes for children, young people and families 31-Mar- 2012 8 80 % 11/12: Off Target.
 Forum structure across Children & Families is in place and on-going.
 Review of children & young people's assessment form is delayed due to involvement with GIRFEC SouthEast - this short delay should facilitate better outcomes in the longterm by ensuring paperwork across different regions matches up.
-MC.1112.C-3c.1 C-3c Work with partners to protect vulnerable people Improve the identification, assessment and case management of children and young people at risk 31-Mar- 2012 Ø 100 % 11/12: On Target.
+MC.1112.C-3c.1 C-3c Work with partners to protect vulnerable people Improve the identification, assessment and case management of children and young people at risk 31-Mar- 2012 100 % 11/12: On Target.
 Following Child Protection inspection a Child Protection Plan is in place that has been agreed with partner agencies.

-03. Corporate & Se Service Priorities ervice Priorities Code Priority Action Due Date Icon Progress Comment & Planned Improvement Action CF.1112.S-01.1 01.
-Improve life chances of vulnerable children and the provision of support to those who care for them Ensure that all relevant Looked After Children have a permanency plan in place 31-Mar- 2012 100 % Q4 11/12: Complete.
+03. Corporate & Service Priorities Service Priorities

+Code Priority Action Due Date Icon Progress Comment & Planned Improvement Action CF.1112.S-01.1 vulnerable children and the Ensure that all relevant Looked After Children have a permanency plan in place 31-Mar- 2012 ⊘ 100 % Q4 11/12: Complete.
 All Looked After Children have now had at least one review overseen by the new review officer team.
 A check is made to ensure a permanency plan in every case at the point of review.
-CF.1112.S-01.2 01.
-Improve life chances of vulnerable children and the provision of support to those who care for them Deliver the 'Skills for Foster' scheme 31-Mar- 2012 0 100 % Q4 11/12: Complete.
+CF.1112.S-01.2 Deliver the 'Skills for Foster' scheme 31-Mar- 2012 &gt; 100 % Q4 11/12: Complete.
 All new foster carers are also being included in the scheme when they achieve registration.